Cognigy/Extensions/extensions/uipath/README.md

 ### **UiPath Instance Information**
 - accountLogicalName: The account name of the the UiPatch Orchestrator Instance.
 - tenantLogicalName: The tenant name of the the UiPatch Orchestrator Instance.
+- clientId: The client Id required for the REST endpoint
+- userKey: The password required to access your REST endpoint

 The information can be found in the Admin panel of the UiPaths console under Tenants.